 In Maryland, if an uninsured motorist insurer waives subrogation against the at-fault driver in an underinsured motorist case, it also waives its liability defenses.
 Depending upon who you ask, this has either always been the law in Maryland (as Maryland high court tells us in Maurer v.
-Penn National), or is a completely new law (as every Maryland accident lawyer or insurance company seems to think).
+Penn National) or is a recent law (as every Maryland accident lawyer or insurance company seems to think).

 Two take-home messages.
 First, add in a discovery question to uncover these side deals so you know the score in advance.
 Second, make sure you argue at trial that the defendants’ interests are aligned and they should not both get jury strikes.

-The latter issue is a big deal.
-Giving both insurance companies strikes – particularly if they are working together – is going to give you a very different jury.
+The latter issue is an enormous deal.
+Giving both insurance companies strikes – particularly if they are working together – will give you a very different jury.

 What Exactly Is Subrogation?

 Subrogation is a mechanism for insurers to recover the costs of reimbursing injured insured parties.
-After making payment on a claim, the insurer steps into the shoes of the insured and acquires the rights its insured may have had against a third party.
-That is right, the insurance company takes your premiums with hesitation but it needs the right to get they it pays out back.
+After making payment on a claim, the insurer steps into the shoes of the insured and gains the rights its insured may have had against a third party.
+That is right, the insurance company takes your premiums with hesitation, but it needs the right to get them after it pays you back.
 We should all start insurance companies.

 There are three types of subrogation:(1) equitable, (2) contractual, and (3) statutory.
 Equitable (also called legal or judicial) subrogation arises by operation of law.
 Contractual subrogation arises out terms in the insurance contract.
 Statutory subrogation is, as the word implies, comes from a law that specifically allows for a right of subrogation.